 From a legal point of view, a partition is always a more or less wide text block, that represents a logical subdivision of an act.
 As regards the digital representation, in a structured format (as XML) perfectly fitting the document logical structure, a partition is represented by an element (a block of text) with its own ID; this ID aims to identify the related element and to locate it.
-In this case, therefore, it is possible either extracting or pointing to a partition.
+In this case, therefore, it is possible either to extract or to point to a partition.

-In a mark-up not fitting the logical structure of the text (as HTML), generally only the starting point of the partition, rather than the whole block of text or element, is identified through a label (a tag).
+In a mark-up not fitting the logical structure of the text (as HTML), generally only the starting point of the partition, rather than the whole block of text or element, is identified through a label (a tag in Html Markup Language [W3C HTML]).
 In this case therefore it is not possible to extract a partition but only to point to it.